alorum/seoslides/readme.txt

 * Prevent loss of changes by prematurely closing the modal slide editor.
 * Fix a focus issue that caused opening the embed overlay to disable keyboard navigation.
+* Allow editors to hide imported backgrounds from the media library - only applies to _new_ imports.

 = 1.2 =